-To use Infinispan, a CacheManager must be started from an Infinispan configuration file.
-Hibernate Search can take and reuse an existing CacheManager, look it up via JNDI, or start a new one.
-In the latter case Hibernate Search will start and stop it (closing occurs at SessionFactory close).
+To use Infinispan, Hibernate Search requirest a CacheManager; it can lookup and reuse an existing CacheManager, via JNDI, or start and manage a new one.
+In the latter case Hibernate Search will start and stop it (closing occurs when the Hibernate SessionFactory is closed).

-To use and existing CacheManager from JNDI (optional parameter):
+To use and existing CacheManager via JNDI (optional parameter):